 It’s a concerning development not just for Silicon Valley startups and massive platform companies but every company operating in the digital economy.
 But just how big an issue is it?
 What can and should corporate leaders do?
 What can they expect from regulators?

 These questions and many more were topics of discussion at PwC’s recent Exchange on Responsible Technology.
 At the event, senior executives were encouraged to learn from one another, as well as those on the forefront of responsible technology.
-These included Paula Goldman, Chief Ethical and Humane Use Officer at Salesforce; DJ Patil, Chief Data Scientist at Devoted Health and former US Chief Data Scientist; and Damien Patton, Founder and CEO of Banjo, a mission-driven company using its technology to save lives and reduce human suffering.
+These included Paula Goldman, Chief Ethical and Humane Use Officer at Salesforce and DJ Patil, Chief Data Scientist at Devoted Health and former US Chief Data Scientist.

 From those conversations emerged four key takeaways for how you can navigate responsible tech in your organisation: